First time at a Pentecostal service

 02 The structure of the service

-Many Pentecostal congregations begin with pre-service prayer led by the pastoral staff or designated prayer ministry.
+Many Pentecostal congregations begin with substantive pre-service prayer led by the pastoral staff or designated prayer ministry.
 The pre-service prayer is theologically substantive: the congregation prays for the service, for the pastor's preaching, for the visitors, for the healing of the sick, for the salvation of the lost.
-Pre-service worship songs are often sung; some congregations have an "altar of prayer" where members come forward to pray before the principal service begins.
-Visitors can participate, observe respectfully, or arrive at the formal start time; the pre-service is worship in Pentecostal tradition.
+Pre-service worship songs are often sung; some congregations have an "altar of prayer" where members come forward to pray substantively before the principal service begins.
+Visitors can participate, observe respectfully, or arrive at the formal start time; the pre-service is substantive worship in Pentecostal tradition.

-After the sermon, Pentecostal services typically move to an altar call and ministry time.
-The pastor invites people to come forward: for salvation (first-time profession of faith), for the baptism in the Holy Spirit (the Pentecostal experience of being filled with the Spirit, often initially evidenced by speaking in tongues per traditional Pentecostal doctrine), for healing prayer, for prayer for specific concerns, or for rededication.
+After the sermon, Pentecostal services typically move to a substantive altar call and ministry time.
+The pastor invites people to come forward: for salvation (first-time profession of faith), for the baptism in the Holy Spirit (the substantive Pentecostal experience of being filled with the Spirit, often initially evidenced by speaking in tongues per traditional Pentecostal doctrine), for healing prayer, for prayer for specific concerns, or for rededication.
 The altar time is substantive: people may come forward and pray at the altar for extended periods, the pastoral staff and prayer ministers pray with individuals, music continues throughout.
 Visitors are welcomed during the altar call but not pressured; remaining seated is entirely fine.

 03 What the congregation does (and what you do)

-Pentecostal worship includes physical expression as the norm: lifted hands during music and prayer (one or both hands lifted, palms up or facing forward), swaying or rocking during music, clapping during songs, kneeling at the altar (often substantive), dancing in the Spirit in some traditions (Apostolic Pentecostal, COGIC, some AOG), prostration in prayer.
+Pentecostal worship includes substantive physical expression as the substantive norm: lifted hands during music and prayer (one or both hands lifted, palms up or facing forward), swaying or rocking during music, clapping during songs, kneeling at the altar (often substantive), dancing in the Spirit in some traditions (Apostolic Pentecostal, COGIC, some AOG), substantive prostration in prayer.
 The physical expression is theologically substantive: the body participates in worship, not just the mind.
 Visitors are welcomed to participate as comfortable; remaining still and attentive is also entirely fine.
 No physical expression is required or expected of visitors; natural participation as the service moves is welcomed.

-Pentecostal congregations have vocal response during the sermon: "Amen", "Praise the Lord", "Hallelujah", "Glory", "Thank you Jesus", "That's right", "Preach it", "Yes Lord".
-The response is worship participation, not interruption; the preacher's rhythm and the congregation's response together constitute the preaching event.
+Pentecostal congregations have substantive vocal response during the sermon: "Amen", "Praise the Lord", "Hallelujah", "Glory", "Thank you Jesus", "That's right", "Preach it", "Yes Lord".
+The response is substantive worship participation, not interruption; the preacher's rhythm and the congregation's response together constitute the preaching event.
 Visitors are not expected to respond vocally; remaining attentive and engaged silently is entirely fine.
 Visitors who feel moved to respond naturally as the service goes on are welcomed.

-Most Pentecostal congregations practice prayer for healing.
+Most Pentecostal congregations practice substantive prayer for healing.
 This typically occurs during the altar call, during designated prayer ministry times, or sometimes during the principal worship as Spirit-led.
 Anointing with oil (James 5:14) and the laying on of hands are typical.
-The theology: God heals supernaturally today, prayer for healing is Christian practice, and expectation of God's healing power is appropriate.
-Some Pentecostal congregations report healing testimonies regularly; the theological substance of these reports is held variously across non-Pentecostal Christian traditions.
+The substantive theology: God heals supernaturally today, prayer for healing is substantive Christian practice, and substantive expectation of God's healing power is appropriate.
+Some Pentecostal congregations report substantive healing testimonies regularly; the theological substance of these reports is held variously across non-Pentecostal Christian traditions.
 Visitors who want prayer for healing can typically request it from a pastoral staff member or a prayer minister; visitors who do not are not pressured.

 04 Communion / Lord's Supper

 Pentecostal Communion frequency varies.
 Many AOG and Foursquare congregations celebrate monthly (typically first Sunday); some celebrate quarterly.
 COG Cleveland congregations typically celebrate monthly.
-UPCI congregations celebrate variably; quarterly is common.
+UPCI congregations celebrate substantively variably; quarterly is common.
 The bulletin or pastor specifies when Communion is celebrated.
 Some Pentecostal congregations include Communion at specific occasions (Maundy Thursday, watch night on New Year's Eve, revival services).

 Most Pentecostal congregations distribute Communion by pew-passed individual cups (small individual cups of grape juice; most Pentecostal congregations use grape juice rather than wine) and small pieces of bread or unleavened wafers.
 The pastor leads the institution narrative (1 Corinthians 11:23-26 or similar), the prayer of thanksgiving, the distribution.
-Some Pentecostal congregations practice foot washing (John 13) alongside Communion, particularly Pentecostal Holiness and some smaller Pentecostal bodies; this is normally done in separate gender-segregated rooms before or after the Communion service.
+Some Pentecostal congregations practice substantive foot washing (John 13) alongside Communion, particularly Pentecostal Holiness and some smaller Pentecostal bodies; this is normally done in separate gender-segregated rooms before or after the Communion service.
 The pastor specifies; visitors typically do not participate in foot washing on a first visit.

 Most Pentecostal congregations practice open Communion to baptized believers (any believer who has been baptized and is in good standing at a Christian church is welcome).
-UPCI (Oneness Pentecostal) holds theological distinction on baptism (Oneness Pentecostal teaching is that valid Christian baptism is administered in the name of Jesus only, in contrast to the Trinitarian formula); UPCI Communion practice varies on whether Trinitarian-baptized Christians are invited.
+UPCI (Oneness Pentecostal) holds substantive theological distinction on baptism (substantive Oneness Pentecostal teaching is that valid Christian baptism is administered in the name of Jesus only, in contrast to the Trinitarian formula); UPCI Communion practice varies on whether Trinitarian-baptized Christians are invited.
 The pastor specifies the invitation; where the invitation is unclear, remaining seated is the appropriate response.
 Catholic visitors typically remain seated per Catholic teaching on Communion.

 05 Distinctive Pentecostal moments

 The distinctive Pentecostal theological commitment: the baptism in the Holy Spirit as a distinct experience subsequent to conversion, the believer being filled with the Holy Spirit, traditionally evidenced by speaking in tongues (per traditional Pentecostal doctrine grounded in Acts 2).
-Pentecostal churches offer prayer for the baptism in the Holy Spirit during the altar call; the pastoral staff and prayer ministers pray with the seeker (often with laying on of hands, verbal prayer, encouragement to receive).
-The Pentecostal teaching is that the baptism in the Holy Spirit is for every believer and empowers Christian life and ministry.
-Visitors may observe prayer for the baptism in the Holy Spirit during the altar call; this is theologically Pentecostal practice.
+Pentecostal churches substantively offer prayer for the baptism in the Holy Spirit during the altar call; the pastoral staff and prayer ministers pray with the seeker (often with laying on of hands, substantive verbal prayer, encouragement to receive).
+The Pentecostal substantive teaching is that the baptism in the Holy Spirit is for every believer and substantively empowers Christian life and ministry.
+Visitors may observe substantive prayer for the baptism in the Holy Spirit during the altar call; this is theologically substantive Pentecostal practice.

-Pentecostal congregations practice the New Testament spiritual gifts (1 Corinthians 12): speaking in tongues, interpretation of tongues, prophecy, words of knowledge, words of wisdom, gifts of healing, working of miracles, discerning of spirits, faith.
-The gifts operate in Pentecostal worship: prophecy may be given by a member during worship (sometimes the worship leader pauses for prophetic words); tongues with interpretation may occur during corporate prayer; words of knowledge or healing prayer may be given during altar ministry.
-The theological commitment is that the gifts continue in the contemporary church (continuationism, distinct from cessationism held by most Reformed Evangelicalism).
-The operation of the gifts is normally orderly and within the pastor's and elders' oversight.
+Pentecostal congregations substantively practice the New Testament spiritual gifts (1 Corinthians 12): speaking in tongues, interpretation of tongues, prophecy, words of knowledge, words of wisdom, gifts of healing, working of miracles, discerning of spirits, faith.
+The gifts substantively operate in Pentecostal worship: prophecy may be given by a member during worship (sometimes the worship leader pauses for prophetic words); tongues with interpretation may occur during corporate prayer; words of knowledge or healing prayer may be given during altar ministry.
+The substantive theological commitment is that the gifts continue substantively in the contemporary church (continuationism, distinct from cessationism held by most Reformed Evangelicalism).
+The substantive operation of the gifts is normally orderly and within the pastor's and elders' substantive oversight.

 The principal Pentecostal theological division.
 Trinitarian Pentecostal (AOG, Foursquare, COG Cleveland, Pentecostal Holiness, COGIC, the substantial majority of US Pentecostalism) holds the orthodox Trinity: one God in three persons (Father, Son, Holy Spirit).
-Oneness Pentecostal (UPCI, the Apostolic Faith Mission, the substantial smaller Apostolic Pentecostal bodies, approximately 5-10% of US Pentecostalism) holds that the one God manifests himself as Father, Son, and Holy Spirit but is not three distinct persons; baptism is administered in Jesus' name only (not the Trinitarian formula); the theological framework is substantially distinct from broader Christian orthodoxy.
-The question is contested both within and beyond Pentecostalism; visitors to a UPCI service will encounter substantially different theological framework than at AOG or Foursquare.
+Oneness Pentecostal (UPCI, the Apostolic Faith Mission, the substantial smaller Apostolic Pentecostal bodies, approximately 5-10% of US Pentecostalism) holds substantively that the one God manifests himself as Father, Son, and Holy Spirit but is not three distinct persons; baptism is administered in Jesus' name only (not the Trinitarian formula); the substantive theological framework is substantively distinct from broader Christian orthodoxy.
+The substantive question is contested both within and beyond Pentecostalism; visitors to a UPCI service will encounter substantively different theological framework than at AOG or Foursquare.

 06 Common questions